guotechfin/KrunoKnego.github.io/_posts/2014-09-21-how-to-improve-your-ssh-workflow.md

 put whole IP address of the server.
 IdentifyFile part is used for defining where your generated key is located.

-There also other configuration options.
+There are also other configuration options.
 For example if your server's secure port isn't default 22 but some else you can just add "Port XXXX" to your config file.

 After you've made all the changes now you can simply write: